Jacobi-Lie Models and Supergravity Equations: Introduction

 In \JL\ symmetric models the presence of non-vanishing $Z^a$ in DD$^+$ gives rise to a scale factor that brings the dependence on dual coordinates even in the metric and $\cB$-field.
 Even if this is consistent from the point of view of DFT, we can hardly consider such fields as solutions to (Generalized) Supergravity Equations.

 There are three types of models considered in Section 3 of \cite{melsaka} depending on values of $f_b{}^{ba}$ and $Z^a$.
 Examples with $f_b{}^{ba}=Z^a=0$ belong to the first case and satisfy \usugra s, i.e. \eqref{betaG}-\eqref{betaPhi} with vanishing $\cJ$.
 Examples with $Z^a \neq 0$ belong to the third case and give \bkg s depending on dual coordinates.
 In this paper we want to investigate models of type 2, i.e. those obtained from Leibniz algebras with $f_b{}^{ba}\neq 0$ and $Z^a=0$.
-These are supposed to give solutions of \gsugra s.
+Our primary goal is to find solutions of \gsugra s predicted in \cite{melsaka}.
 We discuss construction of $\cJ$ and give examples where \gsugra s reduce to \usugra s even in this case.

 In the language of DFT it is natural to consider not only duality, but also plurality.
 When viewing DD$^+$ as a vector space, plurality allows us to pass to different pair of subalgebras $\bf g$ and $\bf g^*$ instead of just exchanging them.
-We shall show that three-dimensional Jacobi-Lie bialgebras with $f_b{}^{ba}\neq 0, Z^a=0$ classified in Table 7 of \cite{rezaseph:class} are isomorphic to type 1 algebra $\left(\left({\bf g},\phi_0\right),\left({\bf g^*}, X_0\right)\right)={\left(({III},-\tilde{T}^2+\tilde{T}^3),({I},0)\right)}$ and use this plurality to construct our examples.
+We shall show that three-dimensional Jacobi-Lie bialgebras with $f_b{}^{ba}\neq 0, Z^a=0$ classified in Table 7 of \cite{rezaseph:class} are isomorphic to type 1 algebra $\left(\left({\bf g},\phi_0\right),\left({\bf g^*}, X_0\right)\right)={\left(({III},-T^2+T^3),({I},0)\right)}$ and use this plurality to construct our examples.

 Plan of the paper is the following.
 In Section \ref{sec:algebras} we summarize notation used to describe the algebra \DDp\ and results concerning plurality of \JL\ bialgebras.
 The particular isomorphisms are given in the Appendix.
 In Section \ref{sec:JLmodels} we recapitulate the construction of \JL\ sigma model \bkg s and find sigma model satisfying the Supergravity Equations.
 Section \ref{sec:pltp} sums up \JLtp y and appearance of vector field $\cJ$.
 Examples of plural \bkg s without spectators are presented in Section \ref{sec:plural_models} and examples of \JLtp y with spectators are in Section \ref{sec:spec}.